-It is generally recommended to use at least 4-5 fasteners per 1m2.
+It is generally recommended to use at least 4-5 fasteners per 1m.
 Fasteners length should result from the type of the substrate and the thickness of the insulation material.
 The depth of anchoring in various substrates should be consistent with the manufacturer's instructions and reference documents.
 When installing panels on the existing thermal insulation, the use of fasteners is certainly obligatory.
 It is also recommended to use fasteners when the thickness of EPS extends 15 cm.

 Due to the considerable weight of the mineral wool panels, in systems based on this material the anchors are fixed immediately after the installation of the thermal insulation.
 They are placed centrally and in the corners of the neighbouring panels (il.
 7).
 In contrast to a system based on the mineral wool, in a system based on polystyrene anchoring can commence only after 2-3 days (this period may extend due to weather conditions, e.g. high humidity).
 Adhesive must harden enough to prevent polystyrene boards from shifting during drilling holes for fasteners.
 Anchors are placed centrally on the surface of the board (il.
 8).
 In any untypical project (e.g. high buildings corners, exposed to strong wind, facades of buildings standing in the areas of mining damage) the number and location of fasteners should be determined by the designer of the insulation.
-Please note that any insulation or thermal modernization should be considered individually and in case of doubt, consulted with people of knowledge and experience as the proper adhesion of the insulation layer is a key contributor to the insulation effect.
+Please note that any insulation or thermal modernization should be considered individually and in case of doubt, consulted with people of knowledge and experiMINERAL WOOL - ANCHORS ARE PLACED CENTRALLY AND IN THE CORNERS OF THE NEIGHBOURING PANELS ence as the proper adhesion of the insulation layer is a key contributor to the insulation effect.